 Tip: Never send a generic cover letter and never use the same cover letter for different schools.

 There are hundreds of schools that are looking for online English teachers right now.

 To make your search easier and quicker, you can use the Teach Away online jobs portal to find one that speaks to you.

 When you learn the art of resume and cover letter writing, applying for jobs and getting selected for an interview process will be easier than ever.

 It’s important to note that crafting a resume and cover letter to teach English online will not look the same as when you are applying to teach English abroad (different visa requirements and protocols).

-But, if interested, you can learn more about how to craft an application landing your dream job teaching English abroad by clicking here.
+But, if interested, you can learn more about how to craft an application to land your dream job teaching English abroad by clicking on the link.

 Best of luck and happy applying!